sukirtthakur/sukirtthakur.github.io/_writings/2026-08-02-what-is-inflammation.md

 At its core, inflammation is your immune system's repair-and-defense mechanism.
 Whenever your body detects an infection, injury, or other threat, it dispatches white blood cells, signaling proteins, and increases blood flow to isolate the problem, eliminate the threat, and repair the damaged tissue.

-Inflammation is not a disease—it is a biological process.
+Inflammation is a biological process - not a malady.
 Whether it helps or harms depends largely on its intensity, duration, and context.

 Acute inflammation is essential for survival.
 It is fast, short-lived, and protective, like the swelling after a sprained ankle or a fever during a cold.